 Other medications (both over-the-counter and prescription) may interact with hepatitis C medications, so patients should discuss any new medications with their health care providers.

-The future of hepatitis C lies in the education of health care providers and the public so that professionals can identify and offer treatment when possible to the many individuals with this curable condition.
-Experts are optimistic that research into new therapeutic options for hepatitis C and an ongoing interest in learning more about this condition over the coming years will result in the following:
+The future of hepatitis C lies in the education of health care providers and the public so that we can identify and consider treatment in all individuals with this curable condition.
+Now, with broad public access to therapy for all individuals with hepatitis C, the goals include:

 Want to learn more about hepatitis C?